CollOfTheWild/Circadia/README.md

 - Gentle LR/iters matter: 2e-5, 50 iters dropped loss ~66% with only ~1 harness task regression.
 - Small, focused synthetic chats beat larger Dolly for preserving general skills (less interference).
 - RAG + LoRA separation keeps style adaptive and facts verbatim, mimicking the “sleep” split between procedural and episodic memory.

+If anything outlined in this README isn't there or doesn't work, it is either because I have yet to add it or it is broken.
+Feel free to submit a PR!